 We love our pets.
 They are part of our family.
 But sometimes, when you come home to another chewed shoe, neighbour complaint about barking, or pee on the curtains AGAIN, it can be stressful, frustrating and difficult to live with.
 Worse still if your loved one starts to become aggressive towards you or other animals!

 The Vet Behaviour Team can help.
 Your dog or cat is trying to tell you something.
 We are here to translate by filling in the blanks of why your pet is behaving the way they are.

 Our passion is to use current scientific understanding and kindness to help you and your pet live happy, harmonious lives.

 So what does that mean?
 In the human sense, it means we are like your GP and psychiatrist rolled into one.
 We know all about your animal’s body and how it is intimately linked to its mind.
 As VBT is all about behaviour, we will let your own GP vet take care of all your animals physical needs, whilst we take care of its emotional ones.

 We first formed a team together heading the Veterinary Behaviour Component of RSPCA NSW working regionally to help animals within shelters lead happier and healthier lives.
 It was during this time we both were made acutely aware of the crippling effect mental disease has on an animal and their human families.
 So we decided to get proactive by forming Vet Behaviour Team consultants to help families and their pets remain united, happy and healthy for as long as possible.

-Dr Heather Chee is Secretary/Treasurer of the Veterinary Behaviour Chapter of the Australian College of Veterinary Scientists and has examined for the Veterinary Behaviour Memberships.
+Dr Heather Chee is Secretary/Treasurer of the Veterinary Behaviour Chapter of the Australian College of Veterinary Scientists and has been an examiner for the Veterinary Behaviour Memberships.
 Dr Amanda Cole has served as President Elect of the Australian Veterinary Behaviour Interest Group.